Important Solar Program Update

-All customers desiring to install PV at their Roseville location must apply for and comply to the Business Solar Energy Program requirements, and receive a Business Solar Energy Program FORM F - Approval To Interconnect form from Roseville Electric prior to operating the PV system.
-This applies for all applications including non-rebate, interconnection only requests.
+All customers desiring to install PV at their Roseville location must apply for interconnection and comply to the Business Solar Energy Program requirements prior to operating the PV system.
+Once you receive a Business Solar Energy Program FORM F - Approval To Interconnect form from Roseville Electric, the system may be turned on to produce energy.

 Businesses interested in building a PV system to sell energy to Roseville Electric, and not wanting to offset the electric load, should contact the Roseville Electric Power Generation Group at 916-79-POWER.